RamailoTech/msu_unlearningalgorithm/mu/algorithms/erase_diff/Readme.md

 * Final Configuration: The script merges the YAML file and command-line arguments into a single configuration dictionary and uses it for training.

-## Directory Structure
+### Directory Structure

-- `algorithm.py`: Implementation of the ESDAlgorithm class.
+- `algorithm.py`: Implementation of the EraseDiffAlgorithm class.
 - `configs/`: Contains configuration files for training and generation.
-- `model.py`: Implementation of the ESDModel class.
+- `model.py`: Implementation of the EraseDiffModel class.
-- `sampler.py`: Implementation of the ESDSampler class.
-- `scripts/train.py`: Script to train the ESD algorithm.
+- `scripts/train.py`: Script to train the EraseDiff algorithm.
-- `trainer.py`: Implementation of the ESDTrainer class.
+- `trainer.py`: Implementation of the EraseDiffTrainer class.
 - `utils.py`: Utility functions used in the project.
 - `data_handler.py` : Implementation of DataHandler class